stanfordio/truthbrush/README.md

   ads          Pull ads.
-  user         Pull a user's metadata. likes        Pull the list of users who liked a post
+  user         Pull a user's metadata. likes        Pull the list of users who liked a post comments     Pull the list of oldest comments on a post
 ``````

 **Search for users, statuses, or hashtags**